david-buzas/tech-test-laravel-vue/Readme.md

 `docker ps`

-and search for laravel-back-end container name
+and search for back-end-laravel container name
 ## 5. Configure Auth0
 When you are in the box, the next step is to configure Auth0.
 To do that, you need to follow the next instructions.